rsanchez/resource_router/README.markdown

 Matches a Pages/Structure URI for the specified entry_id, where XX is the entry_id

+	$config['template_routes'] = array(
+		':page:123/:pagination' => 'site/page',
+	);

 #### :all

 Matches all possible segments.

 ### Matches

-If you encapsulate a wildcard in parentheses, that segment will be available as a variable to dynamically call a template:
+All wildcards and any parenthesized regular expression pattersn will be available within your template as a tag variable:

+	{route_1} - the first wildcard/parenthesized match
+	{route_2} - the 2nd, and so forth

+These matches are also available in your template definition, using `$1`, `$2` and so forth:

 	$config['template_routes'] = array(
 		'blog/:any/:any' => 'site/$1_$2',
 	);

-It will also be available within your template as a tag variable:

-	{route_1} - the first parenthesized match
-	{route_2} - the 2nd, and so forth

 ### Regular Expressions